Fascist symbolism: Swastika

-Spain
+Yoke and arrows

 The fascist Falange in Spain utilized the yoke and arrows as their symbol.
 It historically served as the symbol of the shield of the monarchy of Ferdinand and Isabella and subsequent Catholic monarchs, representing a united Spain and the "symbol of the heroic virtues of the race".
 The original uniform of the Falangistas was the blue shirt – derived from the blue overalls of industrial workers – which was later combined with the red beret of the Carlists to represent their merger by Franco.